wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 in that the compounds are "things that exist in their own right", whereas the compounding of a Contributor is about the relationship between an Agent and a Work.

-Some compound genres seem excessively fragmented (e.g. Almanacs, which have entries like `Almanacs - Pennsylvania - 1773` and `Almanacs - Massachusetts - 1702`, each with less than half a dozen entries), so having `Almanacs` as the concept page is probably more useful.
+Some compound genres seem excessively specific for this purpose, leading to fragmentation (e.g. Almanacs, which have many entries like `Almanacs - Pennsylvania - 1773` and `Almanacs - Massachusetts - 1702`, each with less than half a dozen entries), so having `Almanacs` as the concept page is probably more useful.

 ## Proposal - Concepts Pipeline